Charles Widmore: After exile

 After being exiled for 20 years, Widmore finally returns to the Island in a submarine when he gives orders to "proceed as planned" in spite of the group of people on the beach being spotted by said submarine.

 His team captures Sawyer and escorts him to his submarine, docked at the second island adjacent to the main one.
 Charles is seemingly surprised when Sawyer tells him that Locke sent him to this second island – he says Locke is dead, which Sawyer confirms.
 Sawyer then proposes that he return to the other Island, lie to "Locke" that the coast is clear, bring him back to this island, and walk him into Charles' trap.
 Charles agrees.
-Charles then gets his crew to abduct Jin from Locke's camp in order to insure that he had leverage over The Man in Black so he couldn't leave the Island.
+Charles then gets his crew to abduct Jin (Daniel Dae Kim) from Locke's camp in order to insure that he had leverage over the Man in Black so he couldn't leave the Island.
 It is then revealed that Widmore brought Desmond back to the Island in order to do a specific task.
 He puts him in a crate that expels vast amounts of electromagnetic energy, and Desmond wakes up in the alternate timeline.
 When Desmond returns, he tells Widmore he knows exactly what he has to do.
 Widmore is later confronted by the Man in Black, who gives him a choice: either he tell the Man in Black why he returned to the island, or the Man in Black would hunt down and kill Penny upon returning to the mainland.
 After apparently deciding to help, he is shot and killed by Ben, who explains, "He doesn't get to save his daughter."
 The Man in Black then tells Ben that Widmore had already told him everything he needed to know.